svanteschubert/en16931-data-extractor/docs/software.md

 ## Running as Test (e.g. debug)
 1. Create a test document by saving either the UBL or UN/CEFACT 16931-3 specification from original DOCX to OpenDocument Text format (ODT) format into the folder en16931-3-reader/src/test/resources.
-(e.g. using LibreOffice 6.2.5.2 of Ubuntu disco via commandline:
+(e.g. using LibreOffice 6.2.5.2 on Ubuntu 19.04 (disco) via commandline:
 'libreoffice --headless --convert-to odt *.docx')
 2. Provide its name in the test file: en16931-3-reader/src/test/java/de/prototypefund/en16931/ExtractionTest.java
 3. Call via command line 'mvn install' in the 'en16931-3-reader' (or root) folder (or use an IDE like [Netbeans](https://netbeans.apache.org/download/), [IntelliJ IDEA](https://www.jetbrains.com/idea/download/)).</br>